 This question really comes down to the “piece of string” principle.
 As a guide, the more directors there are, the higher the limit of indemnity should be.

 In the event of a major claim against the directors, each director may require their own individual legal advice as each may have different levels of alleged culpability.

-For further information about Management Liability Insurance, please call us on 1300 424 627.
+For further information about Management Liability Insurance, please contact a Whitbread Insurance specialist on on 1300 424 627.

 This insight article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 Licence Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.